FRITZ!Box 7272 Service - Knowledge Base

 2 Sending a keypad sequence

 - Enter *#[keypad sequence] (for example *#*50#) on your telephone.
-The telephone must be configured to make calls using the telephone number you are using keypad sequences to configuring the service for.
+The telephone must be configured to make calls using the telephone number for which you want to set up the service via keypad sequence.

 To send the keypad sequence *50#, enter *#*50# on your telephone.
 To send this sequence using the second internet telephone number, enter *122*#*50# on the telephone.

 - Press the call key (lift the receiver).